openid/fapi/fapi-2_0-message-signing.md

 ## HTTP Message Signing

-To support non-repudiation for NR5 and NR6, HTTP requests and responses can be signed.
+To support non-repudiation for NR5 and NR6, HTTP requests, responses, or both can be signed.

-A future version of this profile expects to support HTTP Message Signing using the *HTTP Message Signatures* specification being developed by the IETF HTTP Working Group.

 ### Requirements for signing and verifying resource requests